oroinc/documentation/backend/entities/customize-datagrids/backend/advanced-grid-configuration.rst

 Problem 1
 ~~~~~~~~~

 *Datagrid should show data dependent on some param.
-For example, a grid should show users for group that currently editing.*
+For example, a grid should show users for a group currently editing.*

 **Solution**: